 It can take a month or so to have consistent dryness during the day.
 You can expect nighttime dryness to take longer.
 If your child wets the bed at night, it’s not a cause for concern at this age.
 Try limiting liquids in the hour before bedtime.

-Eventually, she’ll be ready to use the regular toilet instead of her potty.
-You may need to provide a stool or a small bench, which will help her climb up onto the toilet and give her something to put her feet on while she’s sitting.
+Eventually, it will be ready to use the regular toilet instead of her potty.
+You may need to provide a stool or a small bench to help her climb onto the toilet and give her something to put her feet on while she’s sitting.

 Other things to keep in mind

 Carry a spare set of your child’s pants and underwear in your car even after he’s mastered potty training around the house.
-When he’s out of his home environment, accidents aren’t uncommon, especially at first.
+Accidents aren’t uncommon when he’s out of his home, especially at first.

 Make sure your child gets regular checkups to assess developmental milestones.
 Ask your pediatrician about any concerns you’re having with toilet training.

 Celebrate!
-Potty training is a big deal, and it’s important to acknowledge your child’s steps toward this important milestone.
+Potty training is a big deal, and it’s essential to acknowledge your child’s steps toward this important milestone.